Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 - Pittsburgh is 5-2-1 overall, and 3-5 against the spread, at home.

+- The Steelers are winless ATS (0-4) as 3.5-point underdogs or greater at home.

-- This season, Pittsburgh has hit the over in three of eight home games.
+- This year, Pittsburgh has gone over the total in three of eight games at home.

-- On the road, Cleveland is 2-5 overall and 4-3 against the spread.
+- This season in away games, Cleveland is 4-3 against the spread and 2-5 overall.

-- Cleveland has hit the over in four of seven away games this season.
+- Cleveland has hit the over in four of seven away games this year.

 Powered by Data Skrive.